LibraryCarpentry/lc-python-intro/episodes/08-pandas.md

 ::::::::::::::::::::::::::::::::::::::: callout
 ### Save pickle files
 Working with your data in CSVs (especially via tools like Microsoft Excel) can introduce reproducibility issues.
-For example, you'll sometimes have character encoding problems, where certain characters in your dataset will no longer display properly.
-Sometimes tools like Excel will auto format columns (such as dates) in ways that will make it hard to work with them later on.
+For example, you'll sometimes encounter character encoding problems, where certain characters in your dataset will no longer display properly after editing them in a spreadsheet software like Excel, and re-importing them to a pandas DataFrame.

 One way to avoid issues like this is to save Python objects as [pickles](https://docs.python.org/3/library/pickle.html).
 Technically speaking, the Python pickle module serializes and de-serializes a Python object's structure.
-In practical terms, pickling allows you to store Python objects (like dataframes, lists, etc.) efficiently and in a way that you can reload them into Python later on without losing any data.
+In practical terms, pickling allows you to store Python objects (like DataFrames, lists, etc.) efficiently and without losing or corrupting your data.

-You can save a dataframe to pickle by using the `to_pickle()` method and using the filetype of `pkl`.
+You can save a DataFrame to pickle by using the `to_pickle()` method and using the filetype of `pkl`.

 ```python
 circ_df.to_pickle('high_usage.pkl')
 ```

-But you can only "see" the data in the pickle file by reloading it into Python.
-This is a great way to save a dataframe that you created during one JupyterLab session so that you can reload it later on, or share it with a colleague who's familiar with Python.
+You can only "see" the data in a pickle file by reloading it into Python.
+This is a great way to save a DataFrame that you created in one JupyterLab session so that you can reload it later on, or share it with a colleague who's familiar with Python.

 ```python
 new_df = pd.read_pickle('high_usage.pkl')